 Whence the ideas for writing historical romances

-AND THEN, THE SOCIETAL SIDE
+ON THE SOCIETAL SIDE

 The differences in the culture, language and way of life people experienced during other ages both fascinates and delights me.
 Imagination can take you to so many different times and places.
 Every story involves you in the lives of men and women of another world who have their own problems to resolve.
 And yet they were much like you and me.
 Women in bygone times had to cope with husbands, children, illness, and loss just as we do today.
 Men struggled to provide for and protect their loved ones.
 Society still has to deal with stalkers, abusive spouses, crippled and orphaned children, misuse of the environment, and men’s greedy exploitation of those less able or fortunate.

 “An Inconvenient Wife” reflects a shift away from the war to more societal issues.
 Impoverished and haunted by a stalker, Anne nevertheless befriends two orphans, and ultimately takes Nickolas’ crippled daughter into her heart.
 She puts her own needs and dreams aside to care for these children, and fights tirelessly to heal the emotionally wounded man who offers her refuge.

 Spousal abuse is a frequent topic in today's world, for unfortunately it is something that occurs all too frequently, as it has throughout recorded history.
 It is not a subject I consciously set out to write about, however.
 In fact, my musings began with a thought from the other end of such a situation.
 Is it possible for a woman who has suffered abuse to ever heal, and what factors would enable her to do so?
 It is this question that laid the foundation for "Trusting Lord Summerton".
 A complex query that presents Colin with the most important challenge in his life—convincing Mary that with patience, care and the gentle touch of a lover, she can overcome her fear.

 "A Cornish Connection" touches on the environment.
 Kerra is understandably concerned by the effect of mining on her land.
-Tin and copper mines damage not only the ground they sit on, and in, but seriously pollute the streams and waters around them.
+Tin and copper mines damage not only the ground they sit on and in, but seriously pollute the streams and waters around them.
 In those days, no laws existed requiring any kind of restoration.
 Yet people did care about the environment, and I like to think that Kerra and Harry would have used their resources to advocate for regulations as well as educate the population in regards to to a better understanding of how abuse of the land anywhere ultimately affects us all.

-Although the subject of the hundreds of abandoned, ill-treated and undernourished children roaming London's streets is only touched upon in "Lydia, A Tale of Love and Courage" it certainly was a real and terrible situation.
-Charities, church organizations, and privately funded orphanages provided some relief.
-The long-established Foundling Hospital, (1739) was a notably well-intentioned and efficient organization that ran on the premise that whatever their background, children whose early years were spent in a family environment. with adequate food, clothing and education, would be equipped with the knowledge and skills necessary to live a full and worthwhile life.
+Although the subject of the hundreds of abandoned, ill-treated and undernourished children roaming London's streets is only touched upon in "Lydia, A Tale of Love and Courage", it certainly was a real and terrible situation.
+Charities, churches and privately funded orphanages provided some relief.
+The long-established Foundling Hospital (1739) was a notably well-intentioned and efficient organization that ran on the premise children whose early years were spent in a family environment with adequate food, clothing and education would be equipped with the knowledge and skills necessary to live a full and worthwhile life.
 Still, without any laws or government assistance there was only so much that could be done.
-It wasn't until the passing of the New Poor Law in 1834 that the state began to play a role in the residential care of orphaned, neglected or impoverished children.
+It wasn't until the passing of the New Poor Law in 1834 that the government began to play a role in the residential care of orphaned, neglected or impoverished children.
 As a private citizen Lydia did what she could within the confines of her expected role in society and financial resources.
 Surely she knew of the Foundling Hospital and its theories on raising children;, her own Belle Haven practiced similar methods.
 I like to think that in the future she used the influence of her position, and that of her friends, to work for change.
 I have no doubt that within a few years she and Montford established a number of schools and sanctuaries filled with happy children.